 You need two sets of light dumbbells (5-8 pounds) and an exercise mat.
 Perform each of these exercises for one minute, then rest for 15 seconds.
 If you're at an intermediate or advanced level, repeat the entire routine three times for an 18-minute workout.

 5. Mountain climbers

 Watch the video below to learn watch how to do the moves.

 I recommend about 25% of your workouts per week should be in the intense, vigorous zone.
 The best way to get there is to try some of intense moves like burpees and jumping rope.
 And most importantly, join a group who will encourage you along the way!

-Don’t forget, everything counts towards a healthier you so get out there and move every day!
+Don’t forget, every movement counts towards a healthier you so get out there every day!

 Jordan D. Metzl, MD is a sports medicine physician at Hospital for Special Surgery in New York City.
 In addition to his medical practice, he is the author of five books on the interface between medicine and fitness.
 He created the IronStrength fitness community, the first physician-led fitness community designed to promote health through fitness and community.